ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

     }
 </pre>

+> `.and()` : It means that the next methods that comes after .and() will be joined directly to the root ( HttpSecurity http ).
+>
+> `.formLogin()` : this ensures to give 2 extra api endpoints (/login , /logout) with a html basic form page for form login for authentication.
+We can provide our own login page by extending `.formLogin().loginPage("/custom-path")`
+>
+> `.permitAll()` : it means that any user matching that endpoint can have access
+>
+> `.csrf().disable()` : By default Spring Security doesnt allow to do UNSAFE methods like PUT POST DELETE PATCH etc , with csrf enabled .
+So we have to disable it before doing such requests

 - we provide a `Password encoder` bean
 <pre>
 // the bean of the type of password encoder to be used is provided